vanhoefm/fragattacks/research/README.md

 tests failed or that it couldn't capture certain inject frames.
 When certain injected frames could not be captures, this by either be because of background noise, or because the network card being tested is unable to properly inject certain frames (e.g. the firmware of the Intel AX200 crashes when injecting fragmented frames).

+### Manual checks notes

+When using wireshark to inspect the injection behaviour of a device it is recommended to use a second device in monitor mode to see how frames are injected.
+In case you open the interface used to inject frames then you should see injected frames twice: (1) first you see the frame as injected by whatever tool is sending it, and then (2) a second time by how the frame was injected by the driver.
+These two frames may slightly differ if the kernel overwrote certain fields.
+If you only see an injected frame once it may have been dropped by the kernel.

 ## 9.2.
 Static IP Configuration